BMeu/Flask-EasyJWT/README.md

 Flask-EasyJWT requires Python 3.6 or newer.

-Flask-EasyJWT will be available [on PyPI](https://pypi.org/project/flask_easyjwt/).
+Flask-EasyJWT is available [on PyPI](https://pypi.org/project/flask_easyjwt/).
 You can install it using your favorite package manager.

  * PIP: